SpikeAlerts/Website/pages/about.md

 Lucy Shapiro

+*The air sensors that are supplying the data for the current SpikeAlert System are owned and distributed by the Minneapolis Health Department.*

 ## Other Contributors

 Connor Stratton, Urszula Parfieniuk, Michael Wilson, Nazir Khan, Alice Froehlich, Megan Greenberg, Mary Marek-Spartz, Kerry Wang, Daniel Furata, Eamonn Fetherston, Jake Ford